Substance Abuse Evaluation and Treatment

 Abuse of, and dependence on substances can cause tremendous pain for both those addicted and their families.
 At CCD, we offer several services to assess and treat addiction to alcohol, illegal drugs, and prescription medication.

-Services include both evaluation and treatment.
+Services include both evaluation and treatment, in English or Spanish.
 Available treatment options range from individual or family therapy to our Intensive Outpatient Program (IOP).

 We also offer services to educate and support the loved ones of the dependent person.

 For additional information on any of the following services, click on a link, or contact:

 Janie works with individuals, couples, and families of any age in our Denton office around issues related to chemical dependency.
 Just a few of her practice areas include

 For more information about Janie, please visit her complete bio.

 Do you wonder if you have a problem with alcohol or drugs?
 Do you wonder if your relationship to substances is normal?
 Do you know your use is excessive, but don’t know what level of treatment you need to be free again?
 Do you wonder if there is an underlying disorder such as depression or anxiety that you are masking with your use?
 A professionally conducted evaluation can answer those and other questions about your alcohol or drug use.
 Learn More.

 IOP is just what it sounds like.
 It’s intensive, involving 12 hours of treatment each week, for 6 weeks.
 It’s Outpatient, so clients continue to attend work or school and participate in treatment during the evenings.
 It’s an effective treatment for those who need more than individual counseling and a community support group, but who are not medically, or otherwise in need of the controlled setting of in-patient treatment.
 Learn More.